lifaon74/observables/examples/05-more-details-about-finite-state-observable.md

 - `TValue` represents the type of the value emitted though `next`
 - `TFinalState` represents the list (as union of strings) of the final states of the FiniteStateObservable.
 At least it must contain `TFiniteStateObservableFinalState` (`complete` and `error`).
 - `TMode` represents the mode (as union of strings) supported by the FiniteStateObservable.
 At least it must contain `TFiniteStateObservableMode`.
-- `TKVMap` represents the KeyValueMap used by NotificationsObservable, meaning than more events than just `next`, `complete` and `error` may be emitted.
+- `TKVMap` represents the KeyValueMap used by NotificationsObservable, meaning that more events than just `next`, `complete` and `error` may be emitted.

+**INFO:** FiniteStateObservable looks a lot like the RXJS's Observables, and for a good reason: they do the bridge between the both worlds.
+But it's not a reason to abuse of them.

 #### Construct
 ```ts